SarTorvFroeystad/norwegian-catch-data-analysis/README.md

 - A total of **133 unique fish species** were identified, with specific focus on high-value species and their corresponding catch volumes.
 - The analysis highlights significant regional and temporal variations in fishing activity and revenue.

-## Insights & Future prospects Regarding Libraries and Project Structure
+## Future Prospects Regarding Libraries and Project Structure
 - In order to save files for this project I was limited by the amount of data pandas could handle, as PySpark DataFrames had to be converted to pandas DataFrames.

    - PySpark requires a HADOOP installation, which can be quite tedious to set up for a simple home-based project.